-One problem of great interest is figuring out when a collision between an ion or atom and an electron will induce a change in the quantum state of the ion, either an excitation or de-excitation.
-(We will see in the next class that if you know the rate of one, you automatically know the other as well.)
+One particular case of a charged-charged collision where we can be more specific, which is one of the most important in the ISM, is a collision between an ion or atom and an electron that induces a change in the quantum state of the ion, either an excitation or de-excitation.
+(We will see in a moment that if you know the rate of one, you automatically know the other as well.)
 Such collisionally-induced changes in state, followed by radiative decay of excited states, are responsible for most of the visually-spectacular emission we need from ionised nebulae.
 We specialise to the case of an electron because electrons generally move much faster than ions, so most collisions are electronion rather than ion-ion.

 Consider an encounter between an ion of charge Z and an electron.
 The unperturbed ion has a potential U(r) in which the electrons move.
-We'll do the case of collisional de-excitation, so let the ion be in some excited eigenstate u of the potential U(r), with energy E_u .
-We want to know the rate at which collisions cause it to transition to a lower energy state l with energy E{l} .
+We'll do the case of collisional de-excitation, so let the ion be in some excited eigenstate u of the potential U(r), with energy $E_u$ .
+We want to know the rate at which collisions cause it to transition to a lower energy state $\ell$ with energy $E{\ell}$ .

 We can calculate this rate up to a factor of order unity using a semi-classical approach.
 Here we will not use the impact approximation, and we will include deflection of the electron by the ion potential.
 Suppose the approaching electron moves classically in the potential provided by the ion.
 What is its closest approach?
-If the electron approaches with initial velocity v and impact parameter b, then its initial energy is $m_e v^2/2$ and its initial angular momentum is $m_e vb$.
-Conservation of energy and angular momentum then imply that at the point of closest approach r{\min} and maximum velocity v{\max} , we have
+If the electron approaches with initial velocity v and impact parameter b, we show in the practice problems that its distance of closest approach $r{\min}$ obeys